AMWA-TV/is-05/docs/Controllers.md

 The NMOS APIs use HTTP status codes to indicate success, failure and other cases to Controllers as per [RFC 7231](https://tools.ietf.org/html/rfc7231) and related standards.

 As explicit handling of every possible HTTP response code is not expected, Controllers MUST implement generic handling for ranges of response codes (`1xx`, `2xx`, `3xx`, `4xx` and `5xx`).
-However, where the RAML specification of an API specifies explicit response codes the Controller SHOULD handle these cases explicitly.
+However, where the API specifies explicit response codes the Controller SHOULD handle these cases explicitly.

 For Controllers performing `GET` and `HEAD` requests, using these methods SHOULD correctly handle a `301` (Moved Permanently) response.